Implementing Authentication and Authorization in Next.js

 Actions are the operations that can be performed on those resources.

 In a typical application, resources could be anything from "Posts" and "Comments" to "Orders" and "Invoices."
-Actions could include view
+Actions could include view, create, edit, and delete.

 For example, if you're building a content management system, your resources might include "Articles," "Users," and "Comments.”

 In our case, we'll keep it simple and focus on a single resource: "Reports".
-This resource will have three actions: view
+This resource will have three actions: view, edit, and delete.

 Let's define who can do what in our system: